If you are applying for this course from within the UK/EU, click apply now.

 You will gain practical experience in the fields of psychology, physiology, biomechanics, nutrition and injury rehabilitation.
 You will combine these disciplines to analyse and develop strategies to optimise performance in sport and exercise, which will be supported by our excellent teaching team.

 During the course you can choose modules in sport and exercise leadership which can result in accredited Gym Instructor, Personal Trainer and Exercise Referral awards at no additional cost, enhancing your employment prospects significantly.

 Our teaching methods are designed to develop not only your knowledge but also skills that enhance employability.
 Methods include small group work, practical activities, workshops, lectures, tutorials, computer-based learning, presentations and independent learning.

 As well as assessments that count towards your degree, there are also on-going assessments for feedback and consolidating your learning.
 Assessment methods include essays, reports, practical work and presentations.

-The Health Sciences and Wellbeing Integrated Foundation Year includes four modules:
+The Health Sciences and Wellbeing Integrated Foundation Year includes five modules:

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.